 What Can Disqualify You From Donating Plasma?

 Of course, if there are requirements to donate plasma, there are also things that can disqualify you from donating plasma.
-The screening process is part of the reason for donating plasma, and this is to protect those people who will be receiving the donations, many of which have compromised health.
+The screening process is part of the reason for donating plasma, and this is to protect those people who will be receiving the donations, many of whom have compromised health.

 The screening process also ensures that the donors are in good health to prevent any side effects from donating plasma.
 The requirement for donating plasma is adequate, and you must be at least 16 years old, weigh over 110 pounds, and have a valid ID.